ilpvfx/interstate_love_song/README.md

 ### Plugin Mappers

 Mappers can be written as plugins in separate python packages.
-For interstate_love_song to be able to find your plugin, you need to define a entry point in your `setup.py`:
+To be able to find your plugin, you need to define an entrypoint in your `setup.py`:

 ```
 setup(